-As a GIS Specialist/Cartographer who helps improve the Adventure Cycling Route Network every working day, I’m constantly inspired by new places to tour by bike.
-In addition, my husband and I met through cycling, and it remains a core component of our lives.
+As a cartographer who helps improve the Adventure Cycling Route Network every working day, I’m constantly inspired by new places to bicycle tour.
+Also, my husband and I met through cycling, and it remains a core component of our lives.
 When we found out our family would be growing from two to three, we knew introducing our child to the joy of bike travel would rank pretty high on our priority list.
-So we wondered, “How soon can we introduce our newborn baby to bike travel?”
+So we wondered, “How soon can we introduce our newborn baby to cycling?”

 While we wanted to share our love of bike travel with our daughter early and often, we also wanted to keep her safe.
 Could we do this when she was a baby?
-We explored our options by looking at standard recommendations, then digging deeper into reasons for them.
-In addition to talking with our pediatrician, we read many articles to assist us in assessing the risks to our infant daughter.
+We explored our options by looking at standard recommendations, then digging deeper into the reasons for them.
+In addition to talking with our pediatrician, we read many articles to assess the risks.
 I’ve listed some of the most helpful pieces at the end of the post.

 For us, introducing our daughter to our favorite form of exercise, transportation, and learning more about the world, provided benefits that outweighed what we saw as the risks.
 With excitement, we decided we would try a small bike trip just before I would return to work, three months after our baby was born, and take precautions to mitigate potential issues.

 In the end, we felt much more comfortable, happier, and healthier with our baby in a car seat inside a bike trailer riding leisurely on a paved bike path than we did having her strapped inside a car going 55+ mph down a busy road.

 To tackle the concerns listed above, we did the following: